Crown Lands

 Safety and access

-• There is no pedestrian access across Sugar Mill Creek until the new bridge is built.
+• There is currently no pedestrian access across Sugar Mill Creek at Moonee Beach

 • Do not attempt to cross the creek on foot as water depth and tides make crossing dangerous.

-• Alternate access to Green Bluff via Rutile trail, off Ivory Circuit in North Sapphire.
+• Alternative access to Green Bluff is available via Rutile Trail, off Ivory Circuit in North Sapphire

 We apologise for any inconvenience you may experience at times during the project.